-Check this aluminum cap rail with glass panels.
-You could even add low voltage indirect lighting inside the panel.
+Check out this aluminum cap rail with glass panels.
+You could even consider adding a low voltage indirect lighting inside the panel for a beautiful effect.

 Try Designing Your Railing As A Built In Bench

 On low level decks it may be appropriate to incorporate a bench seat with a backrest that can also function as a guardrail.
 The design works!

-Not suitable above heights were true rails are required.
-But the design works.
+But it's not suitable above heights where "true" rails are required.

 Many Possible Deck Railing Designs Await